bagdeabhishek/bagdeabhishek.github.io/musings/delegating-tasks-to-smaller-models-without-losing-quality/index.md

 That post is instructive for another reason: Anthropic openly notes that multi-agent systems spend many more tokens than a single chat interaction.
 This is a crucial warning.
 Delegation is not automatically efficient.
 It only pays off when the extra tokens buy better decomposition, parallelism, or verification.

-Anthropic’s policy work on trustworthy agents adds another important layer: failures often come from the harness, tool design, or runtime environment rather than the model alone.
+Anthropic's policy work on trustworthy agents adds another important layer: failures often come from the harness, tool design, or runtime environment rather than the model alone.
 This supports a systems view of delegation.

 #### OpenAI
-OpenAI’s public implementation guidance points to the same structure:
+OpenAI's public implementation guidance points to the same structure:

 - Codex supports explicit subagents and recommends stronger defaults for coordination and smaller models for bounded worker roles.
 - Prompt caching is automatic and highly emphasized, which matters because caching often saves more money than fancy routing logic at the beginning.
-- OpenAI’s optimization stack revolves around **evals → prompts → fine-tuning/distillation**, which is exactly the correct order for any serious delegation system.
+- OpenAI's optimization stack revolves around **evals → prompts → fine-tuning/distillation**, which is exactly the correct order for any serious delegation system.

-OpenAI’s open-weight `gpt-oss-20b` is also noteworthy.
+OpenAI's open-weight `gpt-oss-20b` is also noteworthy.
 It is explicitly positioned for lower-latency local or specialized use cases, and it supports structured outputs, reasoning effort control, and agentic tooling.
 That makes it a plausible local specialist in a tandem system.

 #### NVIDIA
-NVIDIA’s contribution is more on the infrastructure side.
+NVIDIA's contribution is more on the infrastructure side.
 Their speculative decoding and TensorRT-LLM work shows how a draft-target system can achieve substantial throughput gains while preserving target-model output quality.
 This is directly relevant if your project eventually pushes toward serving-level tandem inference or token-level collaboration.

 ### Code-backed implementation patterns
 #### Example 1: OpenAI-style custom worker in Codex